govindgnair23/academic-kickstart/content/post/2023-10-15-the-german-tank-problem/index.en.markdown

 # Problem

-Given the above assumptions and re-labelling the tank numbers to start from 1, the problem can be re-stated as follows:
+Given the above assumptions and re-labeling the tank numbers to start from 1, the problem can be re-stated as follows:

 **Given a collection of $ k $ integers, $ n_1,\dots,n_k $ sampled independently and uniformly from the range $ 1 $ to $ N $, what is the value of $ N $ ?**